katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

         - some_other_role_using_my_custom_modules
         - yet_another_role_using_my_custom_modules

-If necessary, you can also embed a module in a role to modify a module in Ansible's core distribution.
+If necessary, you can also embed a module in a role to modify a module in Assible's core distribution.
 For example, you can use the development version of a particular module before it is released in production releases by copying the module and embedding the copy in a role.
 Use this approach with caution, as API signatures may change in core components, and this workaround is not guaranteed to work.

 The same mechanism can be used to embed and distribute plugins in a role, using the same schema.
 For example, for a filter plugin: